KEY LINK: card_name – bonus_miles_full annual_fees

 Small Business credit cards are a bit of a special animal in the credit card world.
-Unlike what we call “personal” cards, some cards like the new Chase Ink Business Unlimited that are tagged as “business” cards do require you to have a business to apply.
+Unlike what we call “personal” cards, some cards like the Chase Ink Business Unlimited that are tagged as “business” cards do require you to have a business to apply.
 You’ll be asked for business identifier (SSN or EIN), business income, years in business and other things about your business on your Chase Ink Business Unlimited application.
 I’m lucky to have a couple of businesses, but you might have a business too, even if you don’t think you do.
 You can often apply just as a sole proprietorship with your own SSN if you don’t have a separate business EIN.

 Chase Ultimate Rewards are one of the best types of miles and points currencies out there – because it’s a transferrable currency, it’s able to be transferred to a variety of miles and points partners, which helps insulate it from devaluations.

-The Chase Ink Business Unlimited has 3 things going for it
+The Chase Ink Business Unlimited has 3 main things going for it

 - 1.5 Ultimate Rewards per dollar spent